 Install cable in trenches in accordance with Section 16051 – Installation of Cables in Trenches and Ducts.

-Installation of Armoured Cables

-Group cables wherever possible.

-Install cable in trenches in accordance with Section 16051 – Installation of Cables in Trenches and Ducts.

-Lay cable in cable troughs in accordance with Section [Create specification section if necessary.]

 Field Quality Control

 Perform tests in accordance with Section 16031 – Inspection and Testing.

 Perform tests using methods appropriate to Site conditions and to the approval of the Consultant, ESA, and other authorities having jurisdiction over the installation.